A Comprehensive Wellness Aid for New Parents

 None of the apps that I looked addressed the health and wellbeing of the parent(s).

-None of the apps offered guidance or information for the time leading up to the baby's arrival.
+None of the apps offered guidance for the time leading up to the baby's arrival.

-Distinguish and support the needs of the parent as well as the child / children
+Identify and support the needs of the parent as well as the child

-Offer guidance from early development through to birth and beyond
+Offer guidance from early fetal development through to birth and beyond

-Allow patients to connect with hospital staff and classmates
+Allow patients to easily connect with hospital staff and classmates through the app

 Initial User Flow

-When thinking about the initial wireframes, I wanted to give parents with more than one child the option to choose which one they wanted to track.
-And for the main menu, I wanted To distill the most important categories into interactive elements to minimize the number of pages that the user would have to navigate.
+When thinking about the initial wireframes, I wanted to give parents of multiple children the option to filter between the children they wanted to track.
+For the main menu, I wanted to distill the most important categories into interactive elements to minimize the number of pages that the user would have to navigate.
 Another consideration was to incorporate big, bold buttons that parents would be able to read and use easily in the middle of the night (often with one hand).